Cross-platform digital filters in Rust¶

 - I spend more time learning and less time looking for information

 On this project, I used Codex a lot, but almost exclusively in "chat" mode, not "agent" mode.
 It was my first time extensively using generics in Rust and I often ran into compiler errors I didn't yet understand.
-I found it helpful to give Codex prompts like:
+I found it helpful to give Cod_filtersex prompts like:

 At line {X} in src/{Y}.rs, I'm trying to do {A}.
 I'm getting rustc error {Z}.
 Explain why this is happening and some options to resolve it.